To contact the park: 479-846-2990

 More information on the Civil War in Arkansas can be found on the Arkansas History Commission website

 Visit the park's online calendar of events for specially-scheduled programs.
 The park's daily offering includes:

 Geocache Tour: Enjoy this self-guided, 15-point virtual cache tour of the park grounds.
 Total walking distance is just over one mile.
 This tour may take 45 minutes to two hours to complete, depending on your experience level with geocaching.
 The first point coordinates are N 35° 58.988, W 094° 18.631.
 By policy, geocaches may only be placed by park employees at Prairie Grove Battlefield State Park.

-Driving Tour (self-guided): Explore the Prairie Grove grounds from your vehicle during a six-mile driving tour.
+Driving Tour (self-guided): Explore the Prairie Grove grounds from your vehicle during a five-mile driving tour.
 You may opt to rent or purchase an audio tour on compact disc.
 The 55-minute CD leads you through 14 stops along the tour.
 It contains a narrator providing a description of events, and directions to each stop which are also marked by signs.
 Other voices reading material from historical papers such as letters represent soldiers or settlers who lived through the battle.
 Contact the park visitor center for details.

 Historic House Guided Tour:

 Every day that the park is open, you can enjoy a guided tour through the historic Morrow and Latta houses.
 Daily guided tours are offered beginning at Hindman Hall Museum, and each lasts about an hour.
 The Morrow House was a Confederate headquarters prior to the Civil War battles of Pea Ridge and Prairie Grove.
 The Latta House belonged to John and Jane Latta, who arrived in Arkansas Territory in 1834 and raised 12 children.

 Virtual Tour and History of the Battlefield: